w0ngky/Consolidation/README.md

 2. Clone the repository:
     git clone https://github.com/w0ngky/Consolidation/

-    cd Consolidation
+3. Then navigate to the project's directory: cd Consolidation

-3. Build the Docker image:
+4. Build the Docker image:
     docker build -t band-website .

-4. Run the Docker container:
+5. Run the Docker container:
     docker run -p 8000:8000 band-website

-5. Open your web browser and navigate to http://127.0.0.1:8000/ to access the website.
+6. Open your web browser and navigate to http://127.0.0.1:8000/ to access the website.

 ## Usage